zhuchini/100-days-of-code/log.md

 **Today's Progress**: Completed JavaScript Algorithms and Data Structures from FreeCodeCamp!

 **Thoughts**: I feel accomplished, but I need to go back and re-do the challenges because they were the hardest I've ever done.

+### Day 19: June 29

+**Today's Progress**: Started following the #100DaysOfCode Front-End Development repo and started learning about jQuery on FreeCodeCamp.
+Finished Bootstrap and jQuery section.

+**Thoughts**: I'm curious about what jQuery can do!